 What is Council Tax?

+Council Tax is a local tax that helps to pay for a wide range of public services in your borough.
 Each household receives a bill and the amount each household pays depends on which property valuation band the home is in and any discounts or exemptions that apply.

+There are 8 valuation bands which relate to the value of the property on 1 April 1991, with the value of new properties being assessed back to this date.
 In addition to Merton’s Council Tax, the Council also collect an amount of Council Tax on behalf of the GLA, and households within three quarters of a mile of Wimbledon Common are required to pay an additional levy for Wimbledon and Putney Commons Conservation.

 Charges and bands

 The amount of Council Tax you pay depends on which of the eight bands your home comes under.